 If you like strategy and simulation games, you’re going to love Kingdoms Reborn.
 Do you want to turn your small village into a vast kingdom?
 Of course, you do!
-Inspired by the likes of Banished, Anno, and Civilization, Kingdoms Reborn takes this genre of gaming to another level.
+Inspired by the likes of Banished, Anno, and Civilization, Kingdoms Reborn takes the city-building genre to another level.

 Starting with a small population, this Kingdoms Reborn review will show you how the game offers challenging gameplay which includes resource management, tech trees, upgrades, and lots more.
 Kingdoms Reborn can be played as a single-player game or real-time co-op with your friends and other players.